compl3x/ocwiper/README.md

 ##### -q
 Supress all output/errors
 ##### -p passes
-Overwrite the file a custom number of times (the default is 5, but there is no minimum
+Overwrite the file a custom number of times (the default is 5)
 ##### -r
 Recurse through directories